matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 are never going to change, so only the references end up in this vector.

-[Audience member: So then you also have the ants tbd south tbd]
+[Audience member: So you could also have the ants moving multiple cells between paint operations]

 Oh, no.  This is all going to happen at the same time.
 Yeah.
 Everything is happening at the same time.
 While this is happening, everything is changing.

-[Audience member: But then if the paint takes a long time, before the next one happens, the ants may have moved multiple tbd]
+[Audience member: But then if the paint takes a long time, before the next one happens, the ants may have moved multiple cells.]

 That is right.
 As in most animations of simulations, it is not a one-to-one relationship between -- I mean, it would be easy to do that the old way.
-In the loop way, I would tick every ant, then paint, and tick every ant, then paint.
+In the loop way, I would tick every ant, then paint, then tick every ant, then paint.
 And I would know that every paint cycle would show everything that happened in one cycle of the world.
 But I really want a more simultaneous world.

-tbd
+[Audience member: tbd cycles falling down tbd]

+[Time 1:58:00]

 Well the other thing is: some of these ants -- I mean, this behavior is pretty consistent, but some of these behavior branches take longer than others.
 So in a real simulation, some ants may take more time to do their action than other ants.
-So there is not really a notion of frame, frame, frame, in the activity world.
+So there is really is not a notion of frame, frame, frame, in the activity world.
 So we really have that independence.
 There is the activity world.
 Then there is the animation, which are snapshots.

 But that is a very real world thing.
-If you have a real world system that needs to do reporting, you have this problem.
+If you have a real world system that has to do reporting, you have this problem.
 And if that real world system is multi-threaded, you have a very difficult problem.
 I have yet to see an elegant solution to: lock the world and give me a valid report.
-And what ends up happening is: most systems have this copious logging, and then time points, and they recreate things backwards.
+And what ends up happening is: most systems have this copious logging, and then time points, and then they recreate things backwards.

 So, we copy the world very quickly, and then a lot of this is just basic Swing stuff.
-We are going to create a BufferedImage, which is not where we are drawing.
+We are going to create a `BufferedImage`, which is not where we are drawing.
 We are going to create the image there.

 `doto` is a way to do multiple operations to a Java thing.
-It is as if I called `. bg setColor`, `. bg fillRect`.
+It is as if I called `. bg setColor`, blah, `. bg fillRect`.
 But I can say `doto bg`, and I do not have to say `. bg` over and over and over again, which is already better than Java.

 So I set the background color to white, and I fill the rectangle.
 I am going to blank out the whole thing.
-Then for every cell, I am going to render the place.
-I am going to render the place is a helper function, we will see.
-And then we are going to go create a box around home, in blue.
-So `fillRect` draws a solid rect that is a white background.
+Then for every cell, I am going to render the place, and render the place is a helper function, we will see.
+And then we are going to go and create a box around home, in blue.

+So `fillRect` draws a solid rect.
+That is a white background.
 We are going to look at `render-place` in a second.
 Then we draw a rectangle around home.
-Then we take that BufferedImage and we put it into the Panel, which is the thing we actually see on the screen.
+Then we take that `BufferedImage` and we put it into the `Panel`, which is the thing we actually see on the screen.
 So we draw off in the background, and then we paint onto the foreground.
-And that makes it animation, as opposed to drawing while you are showing, and then you get all flickery and nasty.
+And that makes it animation, as opposed to drawing while you are showing, and then you get all flickery and nastiness.
 So that is `render`.

+[Time 2:00:03]

-So `render` called `render-place`.  `render-place` says -- it is called once for each place, and this takes the graphics context, the place, and the X and Y locations, and says: if there is pheromone there, draw some green scaled by the amount of pheromone and that scale factor.
-I said that before.
+So `render` called `render-place`.  `render-place` says -- it is called once for each place, and this takes the graphics context, the place, and the X and Y locations, and says: if there is pheromone there, draw some green scaled by the amount of pheromone and that scale factor I said before.
 If there is food there, draw some food.
-Same thing, there is a food scale factor.
+Same thing, there is a food scaling factor.
 It is going to draw that.
 And if there is an ant there, we are going to call `render-ant` and draw the ant.

 Then we have `render-ant`.
 This is more complicated.
 In fact, I do not even use half of this, but the bottom line is: an ant is a little